-The Home Depot Partners with A - GuruFocus.com
+The Home Depot Partners With A - GuruFocus.com

-ATLANTA, May 18, 2023 /PRNewswire/ -- The Home Depot is partnering with the Army & Air Force Exchange Service (Exchange) to launch its tax-free offering of major appliances to military shoppers.
+ATLANTA, GA / ACCESSWIRE / May 18, 2023 / The Home Depot is partnering with the Army & Air Force Exchange Service (Exchange) to launch its tax-free offering of major appliances to military shoppers.
 All active-duty service members, dependents, retirees, Department of Defense civilians and retirees, and honorably discharged veterans who have confirmed eligibility at ShopMyExchange.com can make tax-free online purchases from the Exchange through this program.

 Major appliances, such as washers, dryers, refrigerators, freezers, dishwashers, ovens, microwaves and more will be available for purchase through The Home Depot's branded online page at ShopMyExchange.com.
 Major appliance showrooms from The Home Depot are also launching at five post exchanges and base exchanges, including Fort Moore, GA, Fort Cavazos, TX, Joint Base San Antonio-Randolph, TX, Dyess AFB, TX and Fort Sill, OK.
 The Home Depot and the Exchange plan to roll out more than 60 Home Depot appliance showrooms across the continental United States.